 7. Health Extension Gently Cooked Dog Food Variety Pack

-- Veterinarian formulated: Ensures balanced nutrition for all sizes
+- Veterinarian formulated: Complete and balanced for all dog sizes

-Compared to frozen or refrigerated foods, this pack prioritizes convenience and variety.
-The tradeoff is that some dogs may prefer the texture or taste of fresh-frozen meals.
+Compared to frozen or refrigerated fresh foods, this pack prioritizes convenience and storage flexibility.
+The tradeoff is a premium price point and a different texture than traditional canned foods.

 Buying Guide: How to Choose the Best Frozen Dog Food